kanyo103/ToyRobot/ToyRobot/README.md

 - Architecture guidance from Multi-Client Server Guide
 - JSON serialization powered by Jackson Project
 - Special thanks to WeThinkCode_ peers for architectural reviews and code guidance.
-- ## Documentation
-- WIki documentation is available at [WeThinkCode_ Wiki](https://gitlab.wethinkco.de/kalelakcpt024/oop-ex-toy-robot-group/-/wikis/home)
-- Check out the project Wiki to learn more about how the system works and to get to know the team that developed it.